COLSSolc/backend-master-lokdonSKI/README.md

 # Architecture of data

+Now lets revisit the phone number as a seed input: There are many orderly ways to pick out 2 distinct numbers from an arrangement of 10 digits--> 788 890 6754
+8's
+Let n = 10 and k =3
+nPk =  10!/3! = 604,800
+7's
+let n= 7 and k=2
+       7!/2! = 2520
+singletons
+5! = 120
+Distinguished arrangement = 604,800*2520*120 = 182,891,520,000
+The above means that there are 182,891,520,000 ordered ways of arranging 788 890 6754
+								...
+						       88 89 06 75 47
+						       88 90 67 54 78
+						       89 06 75 47 88
+						       		,...
+						       90 67 54 78 88
+						                ,...
+If I must arrange these numbers in five sets of two it will be another 5!
+Distinguished arrangement = 182,891,520,000 *120 =
+# 21,946,982,400,000

+There is a whole algorithm to address non-repeat of the said digits of numbers and that is not within the paper's purview.
+Rest assured no number is repeated in the algorithm.
+Each of these 2 distinct numbers (seeds) from the 10 digit arrangementss are found on the matrix as positions (Pn).
+They will further generate another 680 digit long numbers following the certain algorithm.
+The 680 digit long numbers will be used as the encryption keys.
+Normally 5 sets of 680 digit long from Pn=1.+ Pn=2.+..Pn=5 are needed.
+At least, for the proposed reference implementation.
+Each position generates a once in a life time set of 680 digit number.
+This is actually emphasized in this paper.

 •Full M5 mechanism This method could operate on any DnA propped by any attribute.
 Note we will demonstrate DnA using password as input.
 We will also demonstrate volumetric data scheme using the message and any DnA as input for this algorithm.